-The fund aims to provide investors with the performance of the Bloomberg Global Aggregate Corporate Bond Index (AUD Hedged), before fees and expenses.
-The index is designed to measure the AUD hedged performance of the global investment grade corporate fixed-rate debt market.
+The Fund aims to provide investors with the performance of the Bloomberg MSCI Global Aggregate and Green Bond ESG SRI Index (Hedged to AUD), before fees and expenses.
+The index is designed to measure the AUD hedged performance of global investment grade ESG (environmental, social and governance) screened bonds.

 5GOV invests in a portfolio of Australian dollar denominated Australian Government Bonds with maturity dates between 5 and 10 years with the aim of providing investment returns, before fees and other costs, that closely track the returns of the Index.